 "Will you stand down?"

-Seulgi smiled weakly, "I suppose I haven't a choice, do I?"
+Seulgi smiled weakly.
+"I suppose I haven't a choice, do I?"

-The General laughed a merry laugh, "No, you don't!"
+The General laughed merrily.
+"No, you don't!"